 Online Food Safety Training

 An online food safety training package is available for free via Council’s website.
-The I’m Alert food safety training program gives food handlers online training in food education and hygiene.
+The First for Training food safety program gives food handlers online training in food education and hygiene.